samilao101/aiwriterserver/README.md

 ## Testing

-A comprehensive test page is available at `/src/servertest.html`.
-This HTML file provides:
+A comprehensive test page is available at `/test`.
+This page provides:
 - Server status checks
 - Health endpoint testing
 - Chat API testing with different models
 - Detailed error reporting and diagnostics
 - Request/response inspection

-Simply open this file in a browser or host it on any static file server to test your deployment.
+Simply visit https://aiwriterserver.vercel.app/test to diagnose any issues with your deployment.

 ## Deployment